qdrant/coach/README.md

           Always create collection before the first run of a drill --stop-at-first-error
-          Stop all drills at the first error encountered --health-check-delay-ms <HEALTH_CHECK_DELAY_MS>
+          Stop all drills at the first error encountered --only-healthcheck
+          Only run the healtcheck for the input URI, no drills executed --health-check-delay-ms <HEALTH_CHECK_DELAY_MS>
           Delay between health checks [default: 200] -h, --help